 Of course, computer scientists can simulate the behaviour of neurons and how they link together on conventional computers.
 But this is a profoundly wasteful process that is unable to exploit the partallel processing and network effects that the brain clearly makes use of and that eats power in the process.

 So the race is on to develop a different kind of chip that more accurately mimics the way the brain works.
-So-called neuromorphic chips must be built from devices that behave like neurons—in other words they transmit and respond to information sent in spikes rather than in a continously varying voltage.
+So-called neuromorphic chips must be built from devices that behave like neurons—in other words they transmit and respond to information sent in spikes rather than in a continuously varying voltage.

 (One reason the brain is so power efficient is that neural spikes charge only a small fraction of a neuron as they travel.
 By contrast, conventional chips keep each and every transmission line at a certain voltage all the time.)